 |The tabletop area is absolutely massive.
 Plenty of space for you to try out one of their demo games, or try something out you just bought with friends.|

 Talk with the game developers.
 Again, it’s the people that make a convention great, and part of that is you actually get to see the people who have spent countless hours creating the things we love to play.
 I’ve found myself enjoying games more if I know some of the personal touches that were put into it.
 After several years going to PAX East, I can actually recognize some faces behind the games I like, of people I follow on twitter, and we greet each other excitedly.

 Finally, go to the concerts!
 I remember being really, really confused the first time I saw that there were concerts at a convention.
 I thought people went just for the games and trying out new ones; I couldn’t have been more wrong.
-The Protomen are an experience, not just music.
-I’m not a fan of rap, but I go to MC Frontalot every year, because my friends loved him…and now I love his humor too.
+You go to conventions like this to try new experiences, not just games.

 A perfect example to sharing an experience would be Bit Brigade.
 Bit Brigade is something Eric’s covered before, and after seeing them twice, I now find myself eagerly awaiting their Friday concert this time.
 When I first saw them in 2014, they speed-ran through the original Zelda: the band played the music, and as their on-stage player got a piece of the Triforce, cheers went up, they played that musical sting for picking it up, and several people in the audience held up their hands in a triangle for solidarity.
 It was cute.
 By the time he picked up the last piece of Triforce, every person was holding up their hands with that stupid symbol, screaming and cheering during the final fight with ganon.